 password

-Thanks to this, Semly can regularly fetch current data from the store, e.g. new products, price changes, availability, and updated descriptions.
+Thanks to this, Semly can periodically fetch current data from the store, e.g. new products, price changes, availability, and updated descriptions.

 The schedule can be useful when the following often change: